Gatwick has better cycle accessibility than other London airports with a national cycle route running right through the airport.

 Parking your bicycle

-The cycle parking area is monitored by CCTV and car park security staff.
-However, cycles are left entirely at your own risk and Gatwick Airport Ltd cannot be held responsible for any loss or damage to cycles or equipment left in this area.
+Most cycle parking areas are monitored by CCTV and are in areas regularly patrolled by airport staff.
+However, cycles are left entirely at your own risk and Gatwick Airport Ltd cannot be held responsible for any loss or damage to cycles or equipment left on site.

 If you leave your cycle at the airport cycle parking facility, we recommend that you take appropriate security precautions: